Family & Children

 The solicitors in our family department are experienced practitioners who deal with all aspects of marital and relationship breakdowns.

-Julian Scrace and Deborah Yeates are trained in Collaborative law, a process which encourages couples to try and settle their differences and reach the best solutions for them and their families by agreement without involving the heartache and uncertainty of a court hearing.
+Both are qualified in Collaborative law, a process which encourages couples to try and settle their differences and reach the best solutions for them and their families by agreement without involving the heartache and uncertainty of a court hearing.
+Together they have over 40 years experience as family solicitors.

 We can advise on: